SummerSigh/TheVrMLEyeToolbox/README.md

 - [X] Pupil Locator CNN Model
 - [X] RANSAC Contours <----- Currently the best eye tracking system in this repo
 - [X] 2D to 3D Point Infrence (calibration based 3d model fitting)
-- [ ] EMG Facial Interface for Eye Muscle Traking (Hardware will be provided here)
+- [ ] EMG Facial Interface for Eye Muscle Tracking (Hardware will be provided here)

-**NOTE: Some of these implemented methods will be from other authors and maybe subject to licensing.**
+**NOTE: Some of these implemented methods will be from other authors and may be subject to licensing.**